 There is nothing like fresh lemonade.
-Making homemade concentrate from fresh lemons and freezing for later results in the most delicious pitcher of lemonade.
-The sweet, tart, and bright flavors of lemons make for a combination that is the quintessential summer drink.
+Making homemade concentrate from fresh lemons and freezing it for later results in the most delicious pitcher of lemonade.
+The sweet, tart and bright flavors of lemons make for a combination that is the quintessential summer drink.
 Making this homemade lemonade concentrate can preserve your lemons when they are at their peak.
 Each batch makes a half-gallon of lemonade and it can be frozen for months to enjoy later.
 You will never want to buy store-bought Minute Maid lemonade concentrate again once you make it homemade.

 Unfortunately, lemons are at their peak of the season in late winter and early spring.
 Still a great time to have homemade lemonade (I mean really – my kids will drink lemonade any time).
 But when you want fresh homemade lemonade in summer, honestly the lemons are just not the same.
 This is why making this recipe to enjoy later is a great idea.

 We have a large lemon bush in our yard that bursts with so much fruit each year, it is hard to use them all up.
 We share them with neighbors, friends, and family but still so many.
 Well, this year I decided to make lemonade often but wanted to preserve some for later.

 In the past, I would juice the lemons and freeze just the juice.
 It is like homemade lemon juice concentrate.
 I freeze or refrigerate it and later use it for hot water with lemon or when I want lemon juice for a cocktail – say Lemontini!

 This Recipe Makes the Best Homemade Lemonade

 To make the best homemade lemonade concentrate recipe, it starts with fresh lemons, of course.
 A few more ingredients and a delicious homemade lemonade will be ready to enjoy in no time.